 We often travel by car with our cats and kittens, which helps them become comfortable with car rides by the age they are ready to leave to their new homes, as well as entering new home environments that are new to them.
 We do our best to teach them basic manners, such as to stay off the counters and not to beg for your food while they are in our care.
 Our cats come from champion blood lines, and are fully registered.
 We often will have pet, and occasionally show alters available.
 Breeding cats will only be available to those who have a registered cattery and have some experience with showing a purebred pedigree cat.

-The adoption fees of our Siberian cats starts at $1,600 and up.
+The adoption fees of our pet Siberian cats starts at $1,600 and up to 2,000.
 A non-refundable deposit of $300 is required to hold/reserve our Siberian kittens.
 All our kittens are adopted out on a contract which states they must be kept indoors, and are Never to be declawed, and will be spayed and/or neutered at 6 months of age.
 The contract also includes our health guarantee.

 Spay and neuter will be the responsibility of the adopter once the kitten has reached the appropriate, and safe, age for surgery.
 We, and our veterinarian, do not perform the controversial practice of early pediatric spay and neuter of kittens, as we believe kittens need their hormones to aid in proper development, growth, and maturation.
-Many breeders who perform early spay and neuter do so for the sole purpose of preventing new owners from uncontrolled breeding of their cats; however, the health and future quality of life of our kittens is our top priority!
+Many breeders who perform early spay and neuter do so for the sole purpose of preventing uncontrolled breeding of their cats; however, the health, proper development, and future quality of life of our kittens is our top priority!

 We do Not accept personal cheques and apologize for any inconvenience.